patrimart/blazemap-core/README.md

 - `resizeTo(w: number, h: number)`: Resizes the heatmap and sets the canvas size.

-- `setHeatmap(radius: number, blur: number, colors?: ColorGradient)`: Sets the visual paramters fot the heatmap.
+- `setHeatmap(radius: number, blur: number, colors?: ColorGradient)`: Sets the visual parameters fot the heatmap.

 - `setPoints(points: Points)`: Replaces the points in the heatmap.